Securities Purchase Agreement

 A. Company and Investor are executing and delivering this Agreement in reliance upon the exemption from securities registration afforded by the Securities Act of 1933, as amended (the “1933 Act”), and the rules and regulations promulgated thereunder by the United States Securities and Exchange Commission (the “SEC”).

-B. Investor desires to purchase and Company desires to issue and sell, upon the terms and conditions set forth in this Agreement: (i) a Convertible Promissory Note, in the form attached hereto as Exhibit A, in the original principal amount of $3,170,000.00 (the “Note”), convertible into ordinary shares, no par value per share, of Company (the “Ordinary Shares”), upon the terms and subject to the limitations and conditions set forth in such Note, and (ii) a Warrant to Purchase Ordinary Shares, substantially in the form attached hereto as Exhibit B.
+B. Investor desires to purchase and Company desires to issue and sell, upon the terms and conditions set forth in this Agreement: (i) a Convertible Promissory Note, in the form attached hereto as Exhibit A, in the original principal amount of $1,595,000.00 (the “Note”), convertible into ordinary shares, no par value per share, of Company (the “Ordinary Shares”), upon the terms and subject to the limitations and conditions set forth in such Note, and (ii) a Warrant to Purchase Ordinary Shares, substantially in the form attached hereto as Exhibit B (the “Warrant”).

-C. This Agreement, the Note, the Warrant, the Subordination Deed (as defined below), and all other certificates, documents, agreements, resolutions and instruments delivered to any party under or in connection with this Agreement, as the same may be amended from time to time, are collectively referred to herein as the “Transaction Documents”.
+C. This Agreement, the Note, the Warrant, the Investor Note (as defined below), the Subordination Deed (as defined below), and all other certificates, documents, agreements, resolutions and instruments delivered to any party under or in connection with this Agreement, as the same may be amended from time to time, are collectively referred to herein as the “Transaction Documents”.